-Automation firm Enate raises 2.2M GBP (2.8M USD) for growth during the lockdown | Business
+Automation Firm Enate Raises 2.2M GBP (2.8M USD) for Growth During the Lockdown | Business

-In one case, it helped a major back-office/services firm to achieve up to 20 per cent YoY improvement in productivity, along with other process improvements such as streamlining to lean principles to cut down on waste and improve efficiencies.
+In one case, it helped a major back-office/services firm to achieve up to 20% YoY improvement in productivity, along with other process improvements such as streamlining to lean principles to cut down on waste and improve efficiencies.
 It also enabled the firm to onboard more business without any drop in output.
-"We are seeing a rapid increase in Enterprise businesses looking beyond task automation and focussing on end to end automation.
-Enate's Robotic Service Orchestration (RSO) & Workflow technology augments RPA deployments to seamlessly connect it with human teams.
+Uday Jose, MD - Enate India said, “We are seeing a rapid increase in Enterprise businesses looking beyond task automation and focussing on end to end automation.
+Enate’s Robotic Service Orchestration (RSO) & Workflow technology augments RPA deployments to seamlessly connect it with human teams.
 This essentially delivers inter-operability between humans & bots within a single connected ecosystem.
-Our customers can achieve automation for long-running complex processes with many human touchpoints that couldn't easily be automated otherwise.
-We are also seeing some of India's large Systems Integrators work with us to take new propositions to market around enterprise-wide automation and transformation programs.
-Enate's technology is simple, flexible, easy to configure, and rapid to deploy - usually in single-digit weeks.
-We're thrilled to be backed by Northern Venture Capital Trust, managed by Mercia, and their belief in our technology & the potential it represents," said Uday Jose, MD - Enate India.
+Our customers can achieve automation for long-running complex processes with many human touchpoints that couldn’t easily be automated otherwise.
+We are also seeing some of India’s large Systems Integrators work with us to take new propositions to market around enterprise-wide automation and transformation programs.
+Enate’s technology is simple, flexible, easy to configure, and rapid to deploy - usually in single-digit weeks.
+We’re thrilled to be backed by Northern Venture Capital Trust, managed by Mercia, and their belief in our technology & the potential it represents.”
+About Enate Founded by automation industry expert Kit Cox, Enate’s platform facilitates effective orchestration of tasks across humans and bots to enable end to end automation.
+Enate’s customers include names like Capgemini, Capita, and Mizuho.
+The company was named a Hot Vendor 2019 by HFS Research.
+It has a team of more than 50 people across their UK and India offices.

+To View the Images Click on the Links Below: Enate Robotic Service Orchestration enables a seamless workflow that orchestrates tasks across humans and bots to enable end to end automation Kit Cox, Founder & CEO – Enate, Uday Jose – MD, Enate India PWR PWR.

 ALSO READ